unep-grid/mapx-documentation/docs/legal-notices/privacy-policy.rst

 How we use and protect your data
 --------------------------------

-1. **Restricted access**: User data is accessed only by authorized GRID-Geneva personnel.
+1. **Restricted access**: User data is accessed only by authorized UNIGE/GRID personnel.
 Occasionally, consultants may require access to perform specific tasks; in such cases, they are bound by a Non-Disclosure Agreement (NDA).
    User email addresses may be visible in metadata to identify creators,